Data visualisation

 • Energy efficiency references feature on both the supply and demand side.

-• Of the 14 countries that provide a quantified target for their energy efficiency goals, 10 explicitly reference appliance efficiency and other demand-side measures (31% of all newly submitted NDCs): Barbados, Belize, Cuba, Cambodia, Lesotho, the Marshall Islands, Nepal, the Solomon Islands, the UAE and the UK.
+• Of the 21 countries that provide a quantified target for their energy efficiency goals, 18 explicitly reference appliance efficiency and other demand-side measures (37% of all newly submitted NDCs): Andorra, Angola, Barbados, Belize, Cambodia, Cuba, Lesotho, the Marshall Islands, Micronesia, Moldova, Nepal, Nigeria, the Solomon Islands, Somalia, the UAE, the UK, and Vanuatu.
 This matches earlier analysis from CLASP, which celebrates the higher rate of countries including appliance efficiency in their NDCs in this submission cycle, but states that actionable targets are still needed to maximise impact.

-• Six countries explicitly refer to improving supply-side efficiency, such as modernising the grid and reducing transmission or generation losses (19% of all newly submitted NDCs): Belize, Cambodia, the Marshall Islands, Nepal, the UAE, Zimbabwe.
+• Eight countries explicitly refer to improving supply-side efficiency, such as modernising the grid and reducing transmission or generation losses (16% of all newly submitted NDCs): Belize, Cambodia, the Marshall Islands, Micronesia, Nepal, Nigeria, the UAE, Zimbabwe.

 “Accelerating efforts towards the phase-down of unabated coal power”

-• Of the countries still using coal, over half (59%, 10/17) mention plans to phase down unabated coal power, with five countries providing a timeline for this effort.
-Four countries (24% of those with coal, 4/17) include a commitment to stop permitting and building new coal.
-These are Cambodia, Canada, Singapore and the UK.
+• Of the countries still using coal, over half (56%, 14/25) mention plans to phase down unabated coal power, with seven countries providing a timeline for this effort.
+Five countries (20% of those with coal, 5/25) include a commitment to stop permitting and building new coal.
+These are Australia, Cambodia, Canada, Singapore and the UK.

-• Almost half of the countries that have submitted NDCs so far (15/32) do not have coal-fired power plants.
+• Just under half of the countries that have submitted NDCs so far (24/49) do not have coal-fired power plants.

-• There are six PPCA members that have not included a quantified target or timeline to phase down coal in their new NDCs: Montenegro, New Zealand, Norway, Switzerland, UAE, USA.
+• There are six PPCA members that have coal in their electricity mix, but have not included a quantified target or timeline to phase down its use in their power sector coal in their new NDCs: Montenegro, New Zealand, Norway, Switzerland, UAE, USA.

 “Transitioning away from fossil fuels in energy systems, in a just, orderly, and equitable manner, accelerating action in this critical decade”

-• Brazil’s NDC – which notes the country’s already high penetration of renewables yet includes an ambition to “expand electricity generation with an increased share of technology and clean sources” – mentions the need for launching international work to define equitable timelines to transition away from fossil fuels “with developed countries taking the lead.”
+• Brazil’s NDC mentions the need for launching international work to define equitable timelines to transition away from fossil fuels with developed countries taking the lead.

-• 23 countries (72% of NDCs) target a reduction in domestic fossil fuel consumption through references to lowering fossil fuels’ share of the electricity mix.
-Of these 23, 16 provide a quantified target or timeline for doing so.
+• 33 countries target a reduction in domestic fossil fuel consumption through references to lowering fossil fuels’ share of the electricity mix – this is 72% of the NDCs from countries where renewables constitute less than 95% of the electricity mix.
+Of these 33 countries, 25 (76%) provide a quantified target or timeline for doing so.

 “Phasing out inefficient fossil fuel subsidies that do not address energy poverty or just transitions, as soon as possible.”

-• Five countries (16%) mentioned fossil fuel subsidies, but did not include a timeline for their phase out: the Maldives, Moldova, Switzerland, UAE, Uruguay.
+• Twelve countries (29%) mention fossil fuel subsidies, but do not include a timeline for their phase out: Angola, Australia, Canada, Jordan, Liechtenstein, the Maldives, the Marshall Islands, Moldova, Switzerland, the UAE, the UK, and Uruguay.
+No country includes a timeline for the phase out of fossil fuel subsidies.

 Commitments conditional on international support

-• Over half (56%, 18/32) of the 2035 NDCs – and of EMDEs, 80% of the 2035 NDCs – submitted to date are conditional (or partly conditional) on international finance, technical assistance, or some other form of support.
+• Almost two-thirds (63%, 31/49) of the 2035 NDCsand of EMDEs, 86% of the 2035 NDCs submitted to date are conditional (or partly conditional) on international finance, technical assistance, or some other form of support.

 Related